 ADVICE: It's important to note that crows get blamed for garden damage caused by other animals, and the benefits from crows eating insects, grubs and waste grain outweigh a little damage.
-If a caller is
+If a caller is concerned about crows in the garden, tell them to set Mylar® streamers strategically around the garden.
+To protect seedlings, use fabric row covers.
+To protect ripening corn, place a paper cup or bag over each ear after the silk has turned brown.
 Crows can usually be deterred by hanging effigies (makeshift sculptures) of dead crows (never the real thing) upside down with the wings spread, or by playing recorded crow distress calls.
 Any visual deterrent such as an effigy or streamers must be moved often to remain effective.
 Note that some tactics have proven ineffective, such as devices aimed at scaring birds with ultrasonic sounds (birds can't hear ultrasonic sounds) and plastic owls and inflatable snakes.
-Visit humanesociety.org/crows for more information.
+Visit humaneworld.org/crows for more information.